 - Work with mobile network operators and Internet service providers to develop protocols for reporting data that identify connectivity “cold spots” in order to prioritize them for delivery and easy identification in an emergency scenario.

 - Support the development and deployment of a baseline ICT assessment framework, and an online repository for such assessments to be shared publicly.
 Assessment categories might include: citizen literacy and digital technology uptake and common citizen digital use patterns; mobile and Internet network reach and capacity by geographic area; e-payments infrastructure capacity to deliver payments to frontline workers and other actors; national health information systems’ capacity to manage routine and health crisis-related data; and a mapping of other commonly used digital information systems that can be used for real-time data and e-payments management.

 - Support the development, sharing, and adoption of standards to assess consumer access and the reach of digital technology.
-This could include emergency response protocols that enable the rapid assessment of an emergency scenario (whether conflict, disaster, and/or health related) to affect mobile and Internet network capacity, as well as the likelihood of response demands to burden existing physical infrastructure.
+This could include emergency response protocols that enable the rapid assessment of the potential of an emergency scenario (whether conflict, disaster, and/or health related) to affect mobile and Internet network capacity, as well as the likelihood of response demands to burden existing physical infrastructure.

 Suggestions for Operationalization

 - Develop and share protocols for quickly assessing the ICT infrastructure in a country as an essential component of emergency preparedness and response.